andrewtau/ATM-Machine/README.md

   • Giving the user the ability to withdraw up to $1,000 worth of cash in one transaction, with total transactions limited to ten per day.

 This is a Terminal Application created in C# using Visual Studio

+To find the application follower these file paths: bin > Debug > net6.0-windows > MyATM